YSRCP Manifesto Promises Pension Hike, Vizag as Executive Capital | Science-Environment

 Likewise, he said steps would be taken to fill 3,295 teaching posts in 18 universities, overcoming the court cases.

-Continuing almost all the schemes introduced in the past five years, Reddy has also raised the financial outlay for some schemes such as Amma Vodi, which has been hiked from Rs 15,000 per annum to Rs 17,000.
+Continuing almost all the schemes introduced in the past five years, Reddy said he would also raise the financial outlay for some schemes such as Amma Vodi, which has been hiked from Rs 15,000 per annum to Rs 17,000.

 Amma Vodi is a financial aid scheme for mothers who send their children to school.

-YSR Rythu Bharosa scheme, which benefits farmers has been hiked from Rs 13,500 to Rs 16,000 per annum, guaranteeing a financial assistance of Rs 80,000 over the next five years.
+YSR Rythu Bharosa scheme, which benefits farmers, would be hiked from Rs 13,500 to Rs 16,000 per annum, guaranteeing a financial assistance of Rs 80,000 over the next five years.

-Similarly, zero interest loans for small traders under Jagananna Thodu scheme will be increased from Rs 10,000 to Rs 15,000 per annum, including raising it up to Rs 20,000 for those traders who promptly repay the loans.
+Similarly, zero interest loans for small traders under Jagananna Thodu scheme will be increased from Rs 10,000 to Rs 15,000 per annum, including raising it up to Rs 20,000 for those traders who promptly repay the loans, the manifesto announced.

 The YSRCP chief insisted that a political party's manifesto assumed its real meaning only in his government, which treated it as a holy book like the Bible, Quran and Bhagavad Gita.